Xuyan0518/tp/docs/UserGuide.md

 **WARNING: This command CANNOT be undone or redone!**

-Successful execution of the `clear` command will result in the following being displayed:
+Successful execution of the `clear` command will result in the following being displayed:<br>
 ![ClearCommand](images/ClearCommand.png)

 <box type="warning" seamless>